Cozy Journalism : the rise of social cohesion as an ideal in online, participatory journalism

 Steensen, Steen; Larsen, Anna M. Grøndahl; Hågvar, Yngve Benestad; Fonn, Birgitte Kjos (Digital Journalism;Volume 7, 2019 - Issue 3: Defining Digital Journalism (Studies), Journal article; Peer reviewed, 2019-05-08)This article analyses the characteristics of digital journalism studies through an empirical investigation of all articles published in the journal Digital Journalism, from its launch in 2013 to issue 6, 2018.
 The aim of ...

 Steensen, Steen; Ahva, Laura (Chapter; Peer reviewed, 2019-07-06)Journalism studies is a multidisciplinary field of academic inquiry.
 As such, it employs theory from a wide range of academic disciplines and traditions, and – as its object of study changes – is in constant search of new ...

 Ekström, Mats; Westlund, Oscar (In Oxford Encyclopedia of Journalism Studies.
-Oxford University Press;, Book chapter, 2019-02)Epistemology is a central issue in journalism research.
+Oxford University Press;, Chapter; Peer reviewed, 2019-02)Epistemology is a central issue in journalism research.
 Journalism is among the most influential knowledge-producing institutions in modern society, associated with high claims of providing relevant, accurate, and verified ...